Determining if IRB Review is Needed

 - Anonymous samples or data available from commercial or public repositories or registries

 Investigators often confuse studies that “do not require an IRB submission” with “Exempt” studies.
 These terms are completely different from each other.
-The term “Exempt” is an actual review category for a study that requires an IRB Exempt Form submission.
+The term “Exempt” is an actual review category for a study that requires an IRB Exemption Form submission.

 - A study that “does not require an IRB submission” is a study that does not meet the definition of human subject research, and therefore does not require any type of an IRB submission.